lilya2148/lilya2148.github.io/drafts/2025-03-31-on-writing.md

 Half of me writing here is just getting comfortable, I think, with the fact that someone, somewhere could read this.
 I think I *could* have a poetry side of this, which would be fun...
 I mean... yeah... this is like... my space!
 I can do whatever I want in here!
 Ah!
 Super freedom!

 Alright, here's some background.
 I've been "trying" to be a "writer" for what, like...
 5 years now?
 After I graduated college, I took a writing class, that was probably the first of it.
 2018.
 Then I started trying to publish things in various places, like McSweeney's.
 Then I worked for a year, then I took a leave of absence to work at a deli and try to write a book.
 I wrote 100k pages.
+That was back in 2020.
 Oh, my gawd!
 Yeah it was super long.
 And it wasn't that good.
 And I didn't show it to nobody.
 It was crazy.
 I dunno...
 I freakiing...
 Yeah.
 Just did it.

+So 2018 - writing class, 2019 wrote a little for a newsletter where I worked.
+2019 wrote just randomly, some poems, some little bits here and there.
+A few jokes.
+2020 started writing this book.
+2021 did some freelance writing - the most I'd done in a while...
+2022 did some more freelance writing.
+Got accepted into Slackjaw and

 Since then, I've tried to do a bunch of things.
 I've had a bunch of jobs like:
 - marketer